lacerdamj/lacerdamj.github.io/_pages/about.md

 Recent News
 ======

 - Our paper **Distributed Event-Triggered Fuzzy Control for Nonlinear Interconnected Systems** was accepted for publication in the Journal **Chaos, Solitons and Fractals**.
 Congratulations to the Ph.D. student Paulo Pessim.
-I am proud to co-supervise Paulo.
+I am very proud to co-supervise Paulo.

 - Item 2